 GitHub contribution guidelines

-Because cloud.gov is built and maintained by 18F, we follow the 18F requirements for using GitHub.
+Because cloud.gov was originally built by 18F, and we maintain close operational alignment with other parts of TTS, we follow the TTS requirements for using GitHub.
 These are our team practices within those requirements.

 Forking vs. branching

 Both forking and branching are welcome in our repositories.
-Contributors inside 18F can use forking or branching according to their personal preferences, and contributors outside 18F can fork repositories.
+Contributors inside cloud.gov can use forking or branching according to their personal preferences, and contributors outside cloud.gov can fork repositories.

 The team often practices branching.
 The rationale for branching within a team is that paired collaboration on a single branch avoids certain types of friction: